S. Korea Upgrades Social Distancing Campaign to Contain COVID-19 Upsurge

 "In these areas, every in-person assembly, meeting and event which brings together at least 50 people indoors and 100 people outdoors will be banned in principle.
 Also, operations of 12 high-risk facilities and nationally or publicly run indoor facilities in the areas will be suspended.
 In particular, churches located in the capital region will be allowed to provide only non-contact services while all other meetings and activities will be banned.
 The government is seeking the church community’s generous understanding on this."

-At the center of the current spike is Sarang Jeil Church in northern Seoul, which is responsible for nearly 800 infections, including that of controversial pastor Jun Kwang-hoon.
+At the center of the current spike is Sarang Jeil Church in northern Seoul, which is responsible for at least 723 infections, including that of controversial pastor Jun Kwang-hoon.

 The far-right pastor took part in large anti-government rallies in downtown Seoul along with his congregation members, sparking concerns that the protests could become the new epicenter of a massive outbreak nationwide.